rishabhlenka/Text-to-Slide_LLM/README.md

 │-- README.md

-# Development Journey
+# **Development Journey**

 ### 1. Initial Approach: Programmatic Preprocessing

-Tried splitting markdown using regex to detect headers, bullet lists, and paragraphs.
-Simply using the LLM to supplement the programmatic approach.
+- Problem: The initial attempt involved programmatically splitting markdown using regex to identify headers (#, ##, ###), bullet points (-, \*), and paragraph breaks (\n\n).

-Inefficient due to inconsistent markdown styles.
+- Challenge: Markdown documents often vary in structure and formatting.
+This made it difficult to create a reliable, generalized regex-based solution for all types of content.

+- Outcome: This approach was inefficient and prone to cutting off content incorrectly.

 ### 2. LLM-Based Position Calculation

-Attempted splitting by character positions using LLMs.
+- Problem: Transitioned to leveraging LLMs for splitting documents by calculating character positions in the text.

-Faced issues as LLMs are not optimized for numerical counting tasks.
+- Challenge: LLMs are not inherently designed for numerical and counting tasks, which led to inaccurate or incomplete splits.

+- Example Issue: The LLM would fail to count accurately for large documents, resulting in sections being cut off or skipped.

+- Outcome: This approach was abandoned because it was inconsistent and prone to errors.

 ### 3. Final Solution: Direct Text Extraction

-Switched to returning slide content directly from the backend.

-Ensured all content is included without losing structure.
+- Problem Solved: Instead of relying on positions, the backend was updated to process text and return discrete slide sections as plain text.

+- Approach:

+  - The backend sends batches of the document to the LLM and asks it to return sections of text for each chunk.

+  - Overlap handling was added to ensure no content was missed between chunks.

+  - The frontend directly renders these sections as individual slides.

+- Outcome: This approach was reliable, scalable, and ensured the integrity of the original document.

 ---

-# Key Features
+# **Key Features**

 ## **Clean and User-Friendly UI**

-- Markdown preview feature.
+- Real-time markdown preview for better user experience.

-- Input validation with real-time feedback.
+- Input validation ensures the user enters valid markdown and slide count.

-- Responsive design.
+- Responsive design with support for all device sizes.

 ## **Robust Backend Processing**

-- Batching large documents with overlap handling.
+- Handles large documents by splitting them into manageable batches with overlapping content to avoid missed sections.

-- Supports multiple LLMs for flexibility.
+- Currently supports (GPT-4OMini), and can be modified to support more.

+- Designed with clear API endpoints for easy integration.

 ## **Error Handling & Validation**

-- Ensures slide count limits.
+- Validates inputs such as slide count (ensuring it's between 1 and 50).

+- Ensures all content is processed and no text is left out.

-- Provides clear error messages for invalid input.
+- Provides detailed error messages for invalid input or processing errors.

-# Setup Instructions
+# **Setup Instructions**

 ## **1. Prerequisites**

 - Install Node.js (v16+)

-- A valid API key for OpenAI, Anthropic, or Google
+- A valid API key for OpenAI

 ## **2. Installation Steps**